-Make sure that your fluids are all filled properly – gas, oil, wiper, and antifreeze.
-It should be at least half-filled so that you can avoid gas line freeze-up.
+Ensure your fluids are all filled correctly – gas, oil, wiper, and antifreeze.
+It should be at least half-full to avoid gas line freeze-up.

 Change to the appropriate tires for the season.

 Winter tires are so in!
-Switch to winter tires or you can also try those chains they use to hug the entire wheel to prevent from skidding.
+Switch to winter tires, or try those chains they use to hug the entire wheel to prevent skidding.

-The reason being, that back roads may be unplowed and are usually smaller giving less room for a reaction when there is a setback like skidding on icy roads or a flat tire.
+The reason is that back roads may be unplowed and are usually smaller, giving less room for a reaction when a setback is like skidding on icy roads or a flat tire.

 Prepping your Trunk with Essentials

-Salt and sand in bags – keeping at least two bags, would come in handy along with your own ice scraper and shovel.
+Salt and sand in bags – keeping at least two bags, along with your ice scraper and shovel, would be handy.

 Other things that you should have in your trunk: